Muhammad Husain Mirza

 Muhammad Husain Mirza (died 1573) was a member of the late Timurid dynasty who attempted to secure the territory of Gujarat against the Mughal Empire.
-He was the son or grandson of Muhammad Sultan Mirza, and brother of Ibrahim Husayn Mirza.
+He was the great-grandson of Muhammad Sultan Mirza, and brother of Ibrahim Husayn Mirza.

 Hindustan had been conquered by Timur in 1398, which gave justification for later Timurids to claim overlordship in these regions.
 Several battles took place between the Mughal ruler Akbar and the various Timurid princes, generally called "Mirza" (a princely title derived from the Persian Amirzadeh, meaning "born of the amir", i.e. Timur).